jaraco/jaraco.github.io/_posts/2024-03-30-efficient-use-of-ci-resources.md

         build:
         - debug
         - release
+        arch:
+        - amd64
+        - arm64
 ```

-To cover every combination of these 14 factors, GitHub Actions will happily generate a matrix of 96 jobs, 50% of which are expensive Windows and macOS machines, and this approach doesn't even cover other platforms like RedHat or Solaris or BSD.
+To cover every combination of these 16 factors, GitHub Actions will happily generate a matrix of 192 jobs, 50% of which are expensive Windows and macOS machines, and this approach doesn't even cover other platforms like RedHat or Solaris or BSD.
 Each push or commit or PR will perform lots of redundant work across those 96 jobs, and while each combination does produce a slightly different environmental perspective, there may be some opportunities for optimization.
 Also note that some combinations are invalid (PyPy is not available but on a few Python versions), so those would need to be excluded.

 In order to be better stewards of the resources that GitHub generously provides, the [skeleton](https://github.com/jaraco/skeleton) project and its adopters downstream have realized some efficiencies can be made by making a few assumptions about the matrix.
 In particular, it's extremely unlikely that a failure will be associated with exactly one job in the matrix.
 More likely, any given failure will be caught by a given factor.
 That is, if a failure is due to a Windows-specific concern, it will be caught by any and all jobs running on Windows.
 Or if a failure is due to an older Python version, it likely will be caught by all Python versions across all platforms and implementations.